Boulder prides itself (get it?) on being LGBTQ+-friendly. Advocate.com even named Boulder one of the top-10 queerest cities in the country.

 Keep your eyes and ears open for big special events, like the Rocky Mountain Regional Rodeo in July, hosted by the Colorado Gay Rodeo Association.
 This is held annually at the Jefferson County Fairgrounds in Golden, not far from Boulder.

 The Boulder Pridefest is in September every year, typically held at Central Park in Boulder.
 Longmont Pride is held in June (so is Denver’s Pride).

 Another big event in Boulder is the annual Garden Party, where Out Boulder County honors three community members with awards.

 Don’t miss the Big Gay 5K every September.

 Sunday: Start your Sunday with a group run with the Colorado Frontrunners.
 This group meets at 9:15 a.m.
 Sundays in front of the Boulder Public Library, 1001 Arapahoe Ave.
 Choose from a longer run (six miles up Boulder Creek Trail), a walk up Boulder Creek, a five-mile run up Mount Sanitas Trail or a jog east on Boulder Creek Trail around the University of Colorado campus.
 After about an hour, the group meets for food at Alfalfa’s, 1651 Broadway.

-Or if you want to be active but running isn’t your thing, on Sundays, you can regularly find Rainbow Karma Yoga classes at Left Hand Yoga Studio, 1811 Hover St., Suite H, in Longmont.
-The classes, 11 a.m.-noon, are appropriate for all levels and are LBGTQIA-friendly.
+Or if you want to be active but running isn’t your thing, on Sundays, you might be able to find Rainbow Karma Yoga classes at Left Hand Yoga Studio, 1811 Hover St., Suite H, in Longmont.
+The classes (in the past 11 a.m.-noon) are appropriate for all levels and are LBGTQIA-friendly.
 Allies welcome.
 The classes are free but donations are accepted, to benefit Out Boulder County.

 If you like to go to church on Sundays, the First Congregational Church UCC of Boulder has been openly welcoming to gay people for more than 30 years.